 The canvas currently allows a programmer to scale and move items, but the third common affine transformation, rotation, is not supported.
 This can in itself be simulated by a script (simply get the coordinates of all items involved, transform them and set the new coordinates), but if you have several hundreds or even thousands of items this gets very slow.

 Rotation is easy for polygons and lines: simply transform the coordinates.
-For circles and circular arcs new bounding boxes must be calculated and in addition for arcs the starting angle must be changed.

 For rectangles and general ovals and arcs there are two choices:

 Transforming the item into a polygon would solve the definition problem (these items are defined by a bounding box and the orientation is implicitly assumed), but might break scripts that look for a particular type of item.
+This is best left to user code.

 Canvases will have a new subcommand, rotate, which will rotate the coordinates of chosen items by a specified angle about a specified point.